-- (1) Possessing, purchasing, or transporting: cannabis paraphernalia; one ounce or less of usable cannabis; the equivalent of one ounce or less of usable cannabis as a cannabis product in solid, liquid, or concentrate form, based upon an equivalency calculation for different product forms set by the commission in its regulations; or five grams or less of cannabis resin; - (2) Transferring any cannabis item in any amount described above to another person 21 years of age or older, so long as the transfer is for non-promotional, non-business purposes; and - (3) Taking delivery of or consuming any lawfully acquired cannabis item, provided that nothing in the bill is intended to permit a person to smoke, vape, aerosolize a cannabis item in a public place, other than a designated consumption area as detailed above.
+- (1) possessing, purchasing, or transporting: cannabis paraphernalia; one ounce or less of usable cannabis; the equivalent of one ounce or less of usable cannabis as a cannabis product in solid, liquid, or concentrate form, based upon an equivalency calculation for different product forms set by the commission in its regulations; or five grams or less of cannabis resin; - (2) transferring any cannabis item in any amount described above to another person 21 years of age or older, so long as the transfer is for non-promotional, non-business purposes; and - (3) taking delivery of or consuming any lawfully acquired cannabis item, provided that nothing in the bill is intended to permit a person to smoke, vape, or aerosolize a cannabis item in a public place, other than a designated consumption area as detailed above.

-A person possessing, purchasing, transporting, or transferring to another at any one time any cannabis item in an amount greater than as permitted would generally be considered a violation of the "Comprehensive Drug Reform Act of 1987," P.L.1987, c.106 (N.J.S.2C:35-1 et al.), and would subject the person to a prosecution as if the person possessed, purchased, transported, or transferred illegal marijuana or hashish in violation of that act.
+A person possessing, purchasing, transporting, or transferring to another at any one time any cannabis item in an amount greater than as permitted would generally be considered a violation of the "Comprehensive Drug Reform Act of 1987," P.L.1987, c.106 (N.J.S.2C:35-1 et al.), and would subject the person to a prosecution as if the person possessed, purchased, transported, or transferred illegal marijuana or hashish in violation of that act, which as further discussed below, is being amended to regrading and decriminalizing several small amount marijuana and hashish distribution and possession offenses.